pagkly/Zed/Investopedia3/Reading the Degree of Financial Leverage.md

 ## What Does Degree of Financial Leverage Tell You?

-The higher the DFL, the more volatile [earnings per share](https://www.investopedia.com/terms/e/eps.asp) (EPS) will be.
-Since interest is a fixed expense, leverage magnifies returns and EPS, which is good when [operating income](https://www.investopedia.com/terms/o/operatingincome.asp) is rising but can be a problem during tough economic times when operating income is under pressure.
+The higher the DFL, the more volatile [[earnings per share]](https://www.investopedia.com/terms/e/eps.asp) (EPS) will be.
+Since interest is a fixed expense, leverage magnifies returns and EPS, which is good when [[operating income]](https://www.investopedia.com/terms/o/operatingincome.asp) is rising but can be a problem during tough economic times when operating income is under pressure.

-DFL is invaluable in helping a company assess the amount of debt or financial leverage it should opt for in its [capital structure](https://www.investopedia.com/terms/c/capitalstructure.asp).
+DFL is invaluable in helping a company assess the amount of debt or financial leverage it should opt for in its [[capital structure]](https://www.investopedia.com/terms/c/capitalstructure.asp).
 If operating income is relatively stable, then earnings and EPS would be stable as well, and the company can afford to take on a significant amount of debt.
-However, if the company operates in a sector where operating income is quite volatile, it may be prudent to limit [debt](https://www.investopedia.com/articles/pf/12/good-debt-bad-debt.asp) to easily manageable levels.
+However, if the company operates in a sector where operating income is quite volatile, it may be prudent to limit [[debt]](https://www.investopedia.com/articles/pf/12/good-debt-bad-debt.asp) to easily manageable levels.

 The use of financial leverage varies greatly by industry and by the business sector.
 There are many industry sectors in which companies operate with a high degree of financial leverage.
-Retail stores, airlines, grocery stores, [utility companies](https://www.investopedia.com/articles/investing/022516/worlds-top-10-utility-companies.asp), and banking institutions are classic examples.
+Retail stores, airlines, grocery stores, [[utility companies]](https://www.investopedia.com/articles/investing/022516/worlds-top-10-utility-companies.asp), and banking institutions are classic examples.
 Unfortunately, the excessive use of financial leverage by many companies in these sectors has played a paramount role in forcing a lot of them to file for [Chapter 11](https://www.investopedia.com/terms/c/chapter11.asp) bankruptcy.

 Examples include R.H.
 Macy (1992), Trans World Airlines (2001), Great Atlantic & Pacific Tea Co (A&P) (2010) and Midwest Generation (2012).
 Moreover, excessive use of financial leverage was the primary culprit that led to the U.S. [financial crisis](https://www.investopedia.com/terms/f/financial-crisis.asp) between 2007 and 2009.
 The [demise of Lehman Brothers](https://www.investopedia.com/articles/economics/09/lehman-brothers-collapse.asp) (2008) and a host of other highly levered financial institutions are prime examples of the negative ramifications that are associated with the use of highly levered capital structures.